Ribbon work: Description

+Traditionally, Ribbon Skirts are worn in ceremonies or at special events, and are representative of a person’s unique diversity and strength.
+Women, girls and gender diverse people also wear them to express pride and confidence in their Indigenous identity and heritage.

 History

-Silk ribbons, brought to North America by European traders, inspired a new, uniquely Native American art form.
+Silk ribbons, brought to North America by European traders, inspired a new, uniquely North American art form.
 Mi'kmaq people created ribbon appliqué as early as 1611.
-In 1789 the regime of the French Revolution decreed that clothing should be plain, so silk ribbons fell out of fashion in France and were exported to North America.
-Those tribes who traded furs with the French are most known for their ribbon work, such as the Kickapoo, Mesquakie, Miami, Odawa, Ojibwa, Osage, Otoe-Missouria, Potawatomi, and Quapaw, but the practice has spread to many other tribes.
+The Meskwaki (English exonym Fox), amongst the signers of the great 1701 peace treaty of Montreal, also had early contact with the French.
+In 1789, the regime of the French Revolution decreed that clothing should be plain, so silk ribbons fell out of fashion in France and were exported to North America.

+Consequently, the people of the northern plains who traded furs with the French became known for their ribbon work.
+They include Métis, Ojibwe, and Cree.
+Later, the art spread to many others.
 Initially, layers of ribbons were sewn on the edges of cloth, replacing painted lines on hide clothing and blankets.
-By the close of the 18th century, Native seamstresses created much more intricate appliqué ribbon work designs.
+By the close of the 18th century, indigenous seamstresses created much more intricate appliqué ribbon work designs.